-Question Palco Public Partnerships (PPL) Can an attendant receive payment through a pay card?
+Can an attendant receive payment via a pay-card?
 Yes, we offer a free Money Network card option.
-This card also offers attendants the benefit of receiving a portion of their pay on demand after every shift It is completely free with no interest or fees.
-Yes, an attendant can receive payment through a pay card.
+This card also offers attendants the benefit of receiving a portion of their pay on demand after every shift, completely free.
+An attendant can receive payment via a current attendant's pay-card.
 When processing an attendant employment application packet, do you review the entire packet and identify all errors at one time to share with the employer for correction?
-Yes, our dedicated Colorado enrollment staff will review the whole packet and work 1- on-1 with the employer to make any needed corrections.
-Online enrollment within our intake system can be completed in less than 3 minutes and is user-friendly!
-Yes, our Colorado enrollment staff reviews the entire packet for accuracy prior to reaching out to the employer for corrections needed.
-To help the process, we have dedicated High Touch Enrollment- Specialists.
+Yes, our dedicated Colorado enrollment staff will review the whole packet and work with you 1-on-1 to make any necessary corrections.
+Our online enrollment system is user friendly, allowing for fast enrollments in less than 10 minutes!
+Yes, our dedicated in-state Colorado enrollment staff reviews the entire packet for accuracy prior to reaching out to the employer for corrections needed.
+To help the process, we have dedicated High Touch Enrollment-Specialists.
 How is the employer notified when there is an error identified in the attendant application packet?
-Our dedicated Colorado enrollment staff will notify the attendant and employer through their preferred contact methods to make any necessary corrections to the attendant application packet.
-Our Colorado enrollment team will contact the employer through phone call and/or email if a correction is needed in the attendant application packet.
-What other states do you currently operate in, and what is the total number of self-directed members you serve across those states?
-Palco currently operates in 12 states.
-Across all programs, we serve over 20,000 members.
+Our dedicated Colorado enrollment staff will work 1-on-1 with both the attendant and employer to make any necessary corrections.
+Our dedicated Colorado enrollment team will contact the employer through phone call and/or email if a correction is needed in the attendant application packet.
+FMS Experience: (States currently operating in and the total number of self-directed members you serve across locations) Palco currently operates in 8 states.
+Across all programs, we serve approximately 11,550 members.
 PPL currently operates in 21 States.
 We serve over 113,910 members.
-How do you communicate with third-party representatives and attendants?
-Please note: Only the member of their Authorized Representative is able to make decisions regarding services.
-Employers can designate a third-party representative to receive information on their behalf by completing and submitting a Release of Information (ROI) form that we keep in their file.
-We communicate with designated third-party representatives through phone calls.
-How can a person file a complaint, and what is the response timeline?
-Complaints can be filed by mail, email, fax, or phone.
-You can speak with a Customer Service Supervisor or Director anytime to provide feedback.
-Complaints are responded to within 3 business days.
-Customers may contact our customer service to file a complaint or may complete and submit a grievance using the form on our website.
+How do you communicate with third-party representatives or attendants?
+Please note this communication does not allow for attendants or third-party representatives to make decisions on the members behalf.
+Only the member of their Authorized Representative are able to make decisions regarding services.
+Employers can designate a third- party representative to receive information on their behalf by completing and submitting a Release of Information (ROI) form that we keep in their file.
+We communicate via phone, email, letters, portal messages, website messages, monthly newsletters, and automated phone calls.
+How can I file a complaint and what is the response timeline?
+Complaints can be filed via mail, email, fax, or phone.
+You can speak with a Customer Service Supervisor or Director at any time to provide feedback.
+Complaints are responded to promptly.
+Customers may contact our customer service to file a complaint or complete and submit a grievance form found on our website.
 Complaints will have a response within 1-2 business days.